Connectslide121/password-input-component/README.md

 ## Usage

-After installation, you can import the PasswordInput component into your project:
+After installation, you can import the Password Input Component into your project:

 ```bash
 import PasswordInput from "password-input-component";